Mon – Sat 8 am to 9 pm

 ABOUT THE RENOVATION:

 The Stavanger Building was originally built in 1920 as The Bank of Valley City.
-It later became Farmers and Merchant Bank, then an office building, and ultimately was boarded up.
+It later became Fidelity Building and Loan Association, then Farmers and Merchant Bank, then an office building, and ultimately was boarded up.
 After lying vacant for several years it was purchased by Paul Stenshoel.

 In 2008 I met Paul Stenshoel while looking for a space for my wife Kimberly’s jewelry shop.
 Paul and I shared a joy for renovation and an appreciation for grassroots reform.
 By this time Paul had renovated the upstairs from a rubble strewn shell to usable studios and beautiful living spaces, an amazing transformation.